 - ½ cup dry barley (hulled, not pearled)

 The evening before you plan to have soup for dinner:

 - With sharp kitchen shears, cut the tips of the toes off of each chicken foot, removing the nail.
 Put the feet into a slow cooker.

 - Cover the chicken feet with the water.
 Add the cider vinegar and give it a stir.

 - Cover the slow cooker and put it on "low."
 You're all set for the evening!

 - Skim off any foam that has formed on top of the broth.
-Either scoop the chicken feet out of the broth and discard them or leave them in if you are feeling more adventurous.
-We chose to leave them in!
+Scoop the chicken feet out of the broth and discard them or leave them in if you are feeling more adventurous.

-- Add all of the other ingredients EXCEPT the cooked chicken and barley.
+- Add the carrots, celery, onion, thyme, oregano, garlic, jalapenos (if using), salt, and black pepper.
 Cover the slow cooker.
 Keep it going on low.

-- Add the chicken and barley to the slow cooker and give it a stir.
+- Add the cooked chicken and dry barley to the slow cooker and give it a stir.
 Cover the pot again and cook on low for an additional hour.
-Enjoy!